trevorsaudi/trevorsaudi.github.io/content/posts/2023-01-25_Code_Review_02/index.md

 - From the [python documentation](https://docs.python.org/3/library/http.server.html#http.server.SimpleHTTPRequestHandler.do_GET), the method works by mapping a request to a local file by interpreting the request as a path relative to the working directory
 - This method is contained with the `http.server` in-built module
 - We begin by retrieving the value of the header 'Auth-Token' and creating a `SimpleCookie` object
 - We then check if there is a cookie named `auth_id` in the request headers by using the `get()` method of the SimpleCookie object.
-When such a cookie is present, it `opens a file with the value of the cookie as its name`, reads the first line of that file, and assigns it to the username variable.
+When such a cookie is present, the open function `opens a file with the value of the cookie as its name`, reads the first line of that file, and assigns it to the username variable.
 When the cookie is not present, the username variable is assigned the value of `guest`.

 ### Source and Sink

 - This terminology is commonly used in data flow analysis and can be applied to the analysis of code.
 A source is where data comes from while a sink is where data ends.
-Therefore, we approach our analysis by looking for a`ny areas of the application where a user can input data,` then look at how the data is `being handled`.
-Spot any `dangerous functions` and find how we can force the application to behave in an unintended way.
+Therefore, we approach our analysis by looking for `any areas of the application where a user can input data,` then look at how the data is being handled.
+Spot any `dangerous functions` that handle the user input.
+Are there any ways of exploiting these functions?

 ### Vulnerability